Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 Crime is a frequently exploited game mechanic.
 As seen in some of the more recent videos by Stefan, both for the Crime Lord Deal and during his Hive Mind play in the Nemesis Cold War videos, you can regularly have high crime with little to no risk.

-The quickest tweak that can thus be done for this is to increase slightly the crime/deviancy per pop from 2.0 to 2.1.
-This is only a 5% adjustment and will be left this way until it is determined how much of an impact this really has.
-Preliminary testing has shown that it does push some starting empires (e.g. slave with decadent) from 0% to ~5% crime rate at the start of the game.
+The quickest tweak that can thus be done for this is to increase slightly the crime/deviancy per pop from 2.0 to 2.2.
+This is only a 10% adjustment and will be left this way until it is determined how much of an impact this really has.
+Preliminary testing has shown that it does push some starting empires (e.g. slave with decadent) from 0% to ~5% crime rate at the start of the game, but this seems to have little to no impact.

 These changes to crime also indirectly give a boost to the Domination tradition, known to be the weakest tradition tree.

-### Crime lord deal

-One of the more popular exploits is the crime lord deal (See Stefan's video https://www.youtube.com/watch?v=n8R1LMj1CxI&ab_channel=StefanAnon).
-Rather that completely nerf this option out of existence as, Stefan's mod has done, we have instead decided to keep it and add some risk to it.

-You now run the small risk, 6% each year, of the crime lords reneging on the deal and causing trouble.
-This turns the game choice into a more tactical tool to be deployed here and there rather than applied on all planets.

 ## Be careful out there (event)